 During the course, you'll need to complete the Skills For Justice (SFJ) Level 3 Diploma in the management and care of individuals in the custodial environment in order to take up your full duties as a prison officer.

 The probation period for prison officers is one year in England and Wales and your initial training will continue throughout this time.
 In order to successfully complete your probationary period you'll need to pass every part.

 Opportunities for training and development in private prisons will vary depending on the company.
 Contact individual companies for details.

 In Scotland, new officers enter the prison service as operations officers with responsibility for the security and running of the prison and must pass the SVQ Level 3 in Custodial Care during their first two years.

 Prison officers have access to a range of training and development activities in areas such as equality and diversity, dealing with challenging behaviours, suicide prevention and anti-bullying programmes, as well as opportunities to access promotion programmes.

+Posts involving greater responsibility and staff management form the obvious promotion pathway.
 Other opportunities include work at training or service headquarters, or work within specialist projects in the service, such as rehabilitative work with specific groups of prisoners or their families.

 Officers with ability are encouraged to apply for promotion as soon as they feel ready.
 This involves going through a series of selection procedures designed to assess skills and the ability to operate at the next level.

 Opportunities may also arise for secondments to other establishments and for appointments at HM Prison Service London headquarters and area offices throughout England and Wales.